DewellGuerand/LINMA2471---Project/report/main.typ

 #figure(
-  image("../figures/Classical_Projected_Gradient_true_iteration_complexity.png", width: 90%),
+  image("../figures/Classical_Projected_Gradient_true_iteration_complexity.svg", width: 90%),
   caption: [Number of iterations vs. $epsilon$ for PGD] )<fig:PGD_iteration_complexity>

 As we can see on @fig:PGD_iteration_complexity, the complexity of the PGD method is way below the theoretical one.
 In fact, it even looks like that the iteration complexity is of order $cal(O)(1\/sqrt(epsilon))$, which shows that this method is performing way better than expected.

-Now as we have mentionned previously, we have tried several adaptative step sizes.
+Now as we have mentionned previously, we have tried several adaptive step sizes.
 Here are the results we obtained :

 #figure(
-  image("../figures/Classical_Projected_Gradient_step_size_comparison_objectif_value.png", width: 90%),
+  image("../figures/Classical_Projected_Gradient_step_size_comparison_objectif_value.svg", width: 90%),
-  caption: [Objective value $f(x_k)$ vs. $k$ for the different adaptative step sizes] )<fig:PGD_step_sizes>
+  caption: [$f(x_k)$ vs. $k$ for the different adaptive step sizes ($epsilon = 10^(-8)$)] )<fig:PGD_step_sizes>

-From @fig:PGD_step_sizes, the adaptative step size method offering the best performance in term of convergence is the _Barzilai-Borwein_ adaptive step.
+From @fig:PGD_step_sizes, the adaptive step size method offering the best performance in term of convergence is the _Barzilai-Borwein_ adaptive step.
 Note, however, that it induces a bigger mean time per iteration than the fixed step size version.
-Despite the time per iteration being bigger, we only required 7 iterations to converge which mean that the total time is still way less for this adaptative step size than for the other.
+Despite the time per iteration being bigger, we only required 7 iterations to converge which mean that the total time is still way less for this adaptive step size than for the other.
 To illustrate this, we registered the time per iteration for each version to study the mean and the variance.
 Here are the results :

 #figure(
   grid(
-    image("../figures/Classical_Projected_Gradient_step_size_comparison_comparison_computational_cost.png", width: 100%),
+    image("../figures/Classical_Projected_Gradient_step_size_comparison_comparison_computational_cost.svg", width: 90%),
     table(
       columns: 4,
       stroke: none,